 Maine Coons have thicker and larger bones, with more hair, and more of everything compared to regular cats.
 Their tails are long and bushy, they have a two-layered coat, a rectangular body shape, and a solid IQ.

-These cats are really sensitive towards changes.
+These cats are really sensitive to changes.
 So, it is always a good practice to acclimate your kitty to the carrier if you plan to travel with them.
 How big a cat carrier should be, depends on the breed and size of your cat.

 Cats are smart as they are but Maine Coons are a bit more intelligent.
 And you’re going to not believe this but Maine Coons love water.

 Try imagining a cat that isn’t afraid or engrossed by water.
 What, you can’t imagine it because no such cat exists?
 Well, I thought the same until I read about the Maine Coon.
 Apparently, this cat loves taking showers, playing in the rain, and letting you bathe it.

 Most of its ancestors lived aboard ships, sailing the open seas, and this trait was transmitted through genetics.

 Male specimens grow to their full size in 3-5 years, reaching weights between 13-26 lbs (6-12 kg).
 In terms of length, 3 feet (about 1 meter) is a safe approximation, with their height reaching 16 inches (40 cm).

 That’s a bloody giant cat for you!
 Males are just as playful and affectionate as their female counterparts, as there’s no difference here.
 Males tend to be bulkier and bigger, as is only natural.